Anxiety Relief - 4 Helpful Tools with Bonus Art Therapy Directives

 • Tense muscle groups (10 sec), then release.
 Notice the difference.

-• Start with feet (curl toes like you’re gripping sand), slowly move up your body tensing and releasing each muscle until your reach your face (scrunch like you bit a lemon), and finish with a full-body "flop" (like a ragdoll).
+• Start with feet (curl toes like you’re gripping sand), slowly move up your body tensing and releasing each muscle until you reach your face (scrunch like you bit a lemon), and finish with a full-body "flop" (like a ragdoll).

 Art Therapy Directive: